aviskase/aviskase.github.io/content/articles/2019-10-05-internal-struggle-with-language-gymnastics.md

 And the opposite situation, when words with different spelling and meaning came from the same origin, e.g. _"suit"_ and _"suite"_.

 People tend to make wrong assumptions about modern spelling and pronunciation.
 We think we understand words and their relative closeness.
+We don't.
 Therefore, many  everyday conclusions about them are also faulty.
 Those who try to be on a safe side refer to dictionaries, but here is a catch: dictionaries are opinionated language slices.
 That's why there are so many dictionaries: general, jargon-specific, etymological.
 There is no single point of truth you can safely refer to.
 Isn't it funny when you read news about some big-name dictionary _finally_ including a word that was in use for a long time?

 By the way, in Russian _"тестер"_ while being direct calque of "tester" is a name for devices like multimeter.
 Electrical engineers coined this term in Russian earlier than our role was invented (so we are named "тестировщик" ~ "testist").
 It's quite funny considering how much emphasize is there on testing being human activity.